 Ohio Power Bar – Finish

-It’s only fair to point out that zinc can be maintained too.
+It’s only fair to point out that zinc can be maintained as well.
 A lot of the same maintenance (minus the steel brushes) will help keep zinc looking nice for longer, but no matter how well you take care of a zinc bar, it will never feel as good as a raw bar.
 It’s all preference though.
 All variations weigh 45-pounds and bring gains to the table, so it’s whatever.

 Ohio Power Bar – Knurl